 So basically, whenever you move to a new location and set up your internet, your ISP will provide you with an IP address.
-If curious, you can check what is your IP address by simply googling it.
+If curious, you can check what your IP address is by simply googling it.

 How can you use residential proxies for ad verification?

 Residential proxies for ad verifications has proven to be an effective way to see how ads are displayed in other countries and also allow businesses to see whether the ads shown are real, as a lot of hackers tend to fake ads and claim the revenue.

 How can you use residential proxies for travel fare aggregation?

 When it comes to travel fare aggregations, collecting data on prices can be tough, as flight company websites, travel agencies, and other sources have tight security checks, and any bot-like behavior will get blocked.
 That’s why residential proxies come in handy here with their legitimacy.

 There are other proxy types that either have the characteristics of the residential proxy, or stem from the main residential IP, but have slightly different abilities.
 Here are some of the types:

 Some providers also offer ISP proxies.
 Here at Oxylabs, we also have a static residential proxy pool.
 Such proxies are a combination of data center and residential proxies, offering an exceptionally stable, fast, and anonymous experience to the end-user.

 On top of that, just like the term suggests, static residential proxies allow for the client to operate online as a residential user with the same IP for as long as it is needed.
 With added benefit, of forgetting IP bans altogether.